 - Top your finished pizza with the fresh vegetables and any other favorite taco toppings.
 Black olives, avocado, and green onion would all make great additions to the lettuce and tomatoes.
 Drizzle the pizza with taco sauce or salsa and serve with a dollop of sour cream.

 - If you have some picky eaters in your family, serve the baked pizza with the toppings on the side.
 This allows everyone to choose how spicy of salsa they want or what vegetables work for them.

-- This recipe serves a large family, so you may have leftovers which are great reheated.
-In this case, it’s best not to put all the fresh vegetables on the pizza right away.
+- This recipe makes 4-6 servings, so you may have leftovers which are great reheated.
+In this case, it’s best to serve with the toppings on the side.

 - Easy Mexican Lasagna